Dominating the Mat: Heavyweight Wrestling Tips for Success

 While my son did not drop a weight class, we did see a noticeable improvement.
 Before he started eating healthy, he weighed 282lbs.
 One month after changing his eating habits, he lost 25 pounds.
 He told me that he feels like he can move faster.
 I noticed the difference at the junior duals.
 He was wrestling some studs.
 He surprised me by how well he was moving on the mat.

-If you want to give yourself a competitive advantage on the mat, you should make sure that you are eating healthy foods and drinking plenty of water.
+If you want to give yourself a competitive advantage on the mat, you should make sure that you are eating healthy foods, following a wrestling diet, and drinking plenty of water.
 You will notice you can move faster than a lot of other heavyweight wrestlers.

 In addition to helping you with heavyweight wrestling, shedding a few pounds will make you feel better about yourself.
 Maintaining a healthy wealthy will make you a better heavyweight wrestler and improve your self-image on and off the mat.